-Educational Opportunities Through the Hartford Consortium
+Educational Opportunities through the Hartford Consortium

-As a member of the Hartford Consortium for Higher Education, an alliance of area colleges and universities, Goodwin College participates in the Consortium's Crossregistration Program.
-Full-time undergraduates are eligible to enroll in selected courses in environmental studies, languages, urban studies, women's studies, international studies and religious studies at other local campuses.
+As a member of the Hartford Consortium for Higher Education, an alliance of area colleges and universities,

+Goodwin College participates in the Consortium's Crossregistration Program.
+Undergraduates are eligible to enroll in selected courses in environmental studies. languages, urban studies, women's studies, international studies and religious studies at other local campuses.
 The Cross-registration Program offers eligible students full credit at usually no extra charges.
 For more information, please contact the Registrar or call the Hartford Consortium at (860) 906-5038.
-You also may visit the Consortium website at www.hartnet.org/hche.
-The other members of the Hartford Consortium are Capital Community College, Manchester Community College, Central Connecticut State University, Hartford Seminary, Rensselaer at Hartford, Saint Joseph College, Trinity College, University of Hartford and University of Connecticut.
-The associate and affiliate members are Charter Oak State College, Saint Thomas Seminary and Connecticut Public Television and Radio.
+You also may visit the Consortium website at www.hartfordconsortium.org.
+The other members of the Hartford Consortium are Capital Community College, Central Connecticut State University, Charter Oak State College, Hartford Seminary, Manchester Community College, Rensselaer at Hartford, University of Saint Joseph, Saint Thomas Seminary, Trinity College, University of Connecticut-Greater Hartford Campus, and University of Hartford.
+The affiliate member is Connecticut Public Television and Radio.